Frequently Asked Questions

 Q: Why Chinquapin?

-At Chinquapin, the admissions process is not a lottery system.
-Students are carefully selected by our admission team based on grades, test scores, recommendations, and an interview.
-Every accepted student is someone our admissions committee believes will fit into our community and add to the ‘love of learning’ culture that has become a hallmark of a Chinquapin student.
+- At Chinquapin, the admissions process is not a lottery system.
+Students are carefully selected by our Admission committee who considers grades, test scores, recommendations, and an interview.
+Every accepted student is someone our Admissions committee believes will fit into our community and add to the ‘love of learning’ culture that has become a hallmark of a Chinquapin student.

-Chinquapin is small, with 160 students, and has very small class sizes with an 8 to 1 student-teacher ratio.
-This allows Chinquapin teachers and students lots of opportunity to talk and dive deeply into subjects in the classroom.
-Often, our teachers become lifelong mentors to our graduates having had the chance to form meaningful relationships through our unique and special sense of community.
+- Chinquapin is small, with 160 students, and has very small class sizes with an 8 to 1 student-teacher ratio.
+This allows Chinquapin teachers and students opportunities to talk and dive deeply into subjects in the classroom.
+Often, our teachers become lifelong mentors to our graduates as they form meaningful relationships through our unique community.
 Chinquapin students commonly refer to the school as their “second family.”

-Unlike most private or charter schools, Chinquapin Prep offers a full college preparatory program in grades 6-12 with a full boarding program five days a week for boys in grades 7-12 and girls in grades 8-12.
+- Unlike most private or charter schools, Chinquapin Prep offers a full college preparatory program in 6th-12th grades with a full weekly boarding program for boys in 7th-12th grades and girls in 8th-12th grades.
 No sixth-grade students are allowed to board.
-Boys in grades 7 and 8 have the option of boarding, but boarding is mandatory for boys in grades 9-12.
-Boarding is optional but encouraged for girls in grades 8-12.
+Boarding is optional for boys in 7th and 8th grades and is mandatory for high school boys.
+Boarding is optional but encouraged for girls in 8th-12th grades.
 Students are not charged for boarding.
 Students who do not board are transported to school daily.
-The exact bus schedule varies year to year dependent upon where our students live, but you can view our current bus routes for 6th grade students, 7-12th grade girls, and 7th-8th grade boys by clicking here.
+The bus schedule varies year to year depending upon where our students live.
+Our current bus routes can be found here.

-Chinquapin has built an endowment of well over $10 million and is able to fund over 90% of its expenses.
-The Chinquapin Endowment is overseen by a talented and capable, separate Chinquapin Endowment Board and we have had highly successful and stable leadership both administratively and on its Board.
-The Board of Trustees recently hired the 5th director of the school since 1969.
+- Chinquapin has built an endowment of $12 million and is able to fund over 90% of its expenses.
+The Chinquapin Endowment is overseen by a separate Chinquapin Endowment Board and we have had highly successful and stable leadership both administratively and on its Board.
+The Board of Trustees recently hired the fifth director of the school since 1969.

 Q: How many students apply to Chinquapin Prep?

 A: It is not unusual to have over 200 applicants competing for roughly 30 openings each year.
-Make sure to show up to recruiting meetings on time, and plan to be there for a few hours.
+Make sure to show up to recruiting meetings on time, and plan to stay for a few hours.

 Q: What if my child is not accepted to Chinquapin Prep?

 A: Any child not accepted to Chinquapin Prep may re-apply the following spring.
-Applications do not carry over to the next year, so the entire recruiting meeting/summer session process must be completed in order to be reconsidered.
+Applications do not carry over to the next year, so the entire recruiting meeting/Summer Session process must be completed to be reconsidered.

 Q: What are the bus stop locations and times?

-A: Stops may vary slightly from year to year depending on where our students live, but you can view our current bus routes for 6th grade students, 7-12th grade girls, and 7th-12th grade boys by clicking here.
+A: Stops may vary slightly from year to year depending on where our students live, Our current bus routes can be viewed here.

 Thank you for making a difference